mikepk/botocore/docs/source/reference/services/ecs.rst

+                Linux containers share unallocated CPU units with other containers on the container instance with the same ratio as their allocated amount.
+For example, if you run a single-container task on a single-core instance type with 512 CPU units specified for that container, and that is the only task running on the container instance, that container could use the full 1,024 CPU unit share at any given time.
+However, if you launched another copy of the same task on that container instance, each task would be guaranteed a minimum of 512 CPU units when needed, and each container could float to higher CPU usage if the other container was not using it, but if both tasks were 100% active all of the time, they would be limited to 512 CPU units.

-                The Docker daemon on the container instance uses the CPU value to calculate the relative CPU share ratios for running containers.
+                On Linux container instances, the Docker daemon on the container instance uses the CPU value to calculate the relative CPU share ratios for running containers.
 For more information, see `CPU share constraint <https://docs.docker.com/engine/reference/run/#cpu-share-constraint>`__ in the Docker documentation.
-The minimum valid CPU share value that the Linux kernel allows is 2; however, the CPU parameter is not required, and you can use CPU values below 2 in your container definitions.
+The minimum valid CPU share value that the Linux kernel will allow is 2; however, the CPU parameter is not required, and you can use CPU values below 2 in your container definitions.
 For CPU values below 2 (including null), the behavior varies based on your Amazon ECS container agent version: